rsusik/pers/README.md

 </a>
 </p>

-Persistent results is a Python class that ensures the results of tests will be available even if interruptions during the tests occur.
+Persistent results is a Python class that ensures the results will be available even if interruptions occur.

 ## Installation: